-It is the position of the College to provide an atmosphere in the classroom that is conducive to the learning of all students, as such the college does not allow students, who are responsible for the care of children, to bring those children to class unless they can provide continuous and direct supervision of those children, outside of the classroom, while class is in session.
+It is the responsibility of the College to provide an atmosphere in the classroom that is conducive to the learning of all students.
+As such, the College does not allow students to bring children to class.

+Students who need children to accompany them to a physical campus location should make arrangements for continuous and direct supervision of those children, outside of the classroom, while class is in session.
+Children should not be left unattended at Barton campus locations or other outreach sites.